Beilba, Queensland: Geography

 The Carnarvon Highway runs along part of the western boundary.

 There are three sections of the Expedition National Park in the north and east of the locality.
 Doonkuna State Forest is in the west of the locality with Beilba State Forest in the east of the locality and Hallett State Forest in the south of the locality.
 Apart from these protected areas, the land use is predominantly grazing on native vegetation.

-Entymology

-The locality is named after Beilba, an Indigenous Australian resistance fighter who helped lead the Hornet Bank massacre.